-Modern history of the region; national movements; biographies & memoirs; works on political science, constitutional history; political and diplomatic history; economic theory; economic development/history; oil and other industries; labour market and condition; Islamic thoughts and movements.
+Modern history of the region; national movements; biographies & memoirs; works on political science, constitutional history; political and diplomatic history; economic theory; economic development/history; oil and other industries; labour market and condition; gender and media studies; Islamic thoughts and movements.

 The summary of the Library holdings and links to further details is given below:

-2. Special Collection: this collection comprises: rare books, ie publications dated from 1700 up to 1920, a small collection of lithographically printed books in Arabic, and a collection of Oxford theses.
+2. Special Collection: this collection comprises: rare books, ie publications dated from 1700 up to 1930, a small collection of lithographically printed books in Arabic, and a collection of theses.
 Items held in Special Collection are Reference only, and can only be consulted onsite.

 The entire collection is catalogued online and can be searched on SOLO.
 Rare Books can be identified on SOLO by their classmark/shelfmark suffix of (RB).
-The theses collection can be identified by classmark/shelfmark suffix of (Thes).
+The theses collection can be identified by classmark/shelfmark suffix of (Thesis).
+Please note:

 i.
-Special collection is stored outhouse, so please give a day's notice if you need to consult any item from this collection.
+Special collections are stored outhouse, so please give a day's notice if you need to consult any item from this collection.
 Requests can be placed via email at: email@example.com

 ii.
 NB whilst consulting materials from the Special Collection, only the use of a pencil is permitted.